6 Diabetic Muffin Recipes: Low-Carb Options for Moms Managing Gestational Diabetes

 Preheat your oven to 350°F (175°C).
 Line a muffin tin with paper liners or grease the tin lightly.
 In a large bowl, whisk together the cottage cheese, eggs, egg white, olive oil, and grated cheddar cheese until well combined.
 In another bowl, mix the almond flour, baking powder, garlic powder, onion powder, salt, and pepper.
 Add the dry ingredients to the wet mixture and stir until combined.
 Fold in the green onions, and chopped bacon.
 Scoop the batter into the muffin tin, filling each cup about 3/4 full (makes 12 muffins).
 Bake for 20-25 minutes, or until golden brown and a toothpick inserted in the center comes out clean.
 Let the muffins cool in the tin for a few minutes before transferring them to a wire rack to cool completely.

-Did you try one of these muffin recipes or have a low-carb favorite of your own?
+Did you try one of these muffin recipes, or do you have a low-carb favorite of your own?
 Share it with other mamas on the HIgedi app!
 We’d love to see what you’ve baked and hear how it turned out.
+Let’s support each other on this journey to healthy, balanced eating during pregnancy! 💛